Leftium/ultra-weather/README.md

 ![UltraWeather](https://cdn.glitch.com/e2e10ff0-74aa-48e9-88ca-0643a72848b9%2Fultraweather.jpg)

 At a glance, quickly determine:
+- Is it warmer than yesterday?
+Colder than the day before?
 - Is it warm enough for short sleeves?
 - Do I need sunscreen?
 An umbrella?